Chicago Fire FC: Raising the Bar for Wellness and Performance

 Darcy and I first crossed paths in 1990 at Washington State University.
 He was working as an athletic trainer on his way to physical therapy school.
 I was in the football equipment room studying exercise science.
 Even then, his curiosity, discipline, and commitment to understanding human performance stood out.

-Over the decades, Darcy has become one of the most respected performance professionals in global sport.
-His work has spanned elite club, international, and championship-level environments, including Head of Performance for the U.S. Men’s National Team, Director of Performance at AS Roma, Fitness and Rehabilitation Coach for FC Bayern Munich, and the 2014 World Cup champion German National Team.
+He has worked as Head of Performance for the U.S. Men’s National Team, Director of Performance at AS Roma, Fitness and Rehabilitation Coach for FC Bayern Munich, and with the 2014 World Cup champion German National Team.
 He has also worked in professional cycling and contributed to the EXOS Performance Innovation Team.

 Today, as Director of Performance for Chicago Fire FC, Darcy continues to refine integrated systems that prioritize wellness, recovery, and readiness—supporting high-level performance while sustaining athletes' health and longevity.